zongxili/cpsc330-2025S1/docs/homework_instructions.md

 ## Late submissions

-Some flexibility in the assignment submissions is allowed through the use of late tokens (see [Late policy](https://github.students.cs.ubc.ca/CPSC330-2024W-T2/cpsc330-2024W2/blob/main/syllabus.md#assignments) in the syllabus). <!--**Outside what is allowed by the late policy, late submissions will not be accepted.** The rationale is that we will be posting the solutions shortly after the assignment deadline, and we cannot accept submissions after the solutions are posted.-->
+Some flexibility in the assignment submissions is allowed through the use of late tokens (see the course Late policy in the syllabus). <!--**Outside what is allowed by the late policy, late submissions will not be accepted.** The rationale is that we will be posting the solutions shortly after the assignment deadline, and we cannot accept submissions after the solutions are posted.-->

-_In exceptional circumstances_ (typically issues of longer duration and impact) other accomodations may be provided through an academic concession - see [here](https://github.com/UBC-CS/cpsc330-2024W1/blob/main/syllabus.md#academic-concessions) for more info.
+_In exceptional circumstances_ (typically issues of longer duration and impact) other accommodations may be provided through an academic concession - see the syllabus for details on that.

 ## Updates to assignments

-If there are errors or other changes that need to be made to an assignment, I will announce them in a pinned Piazza post.
+If there are errors or other changes that need to be made to an assignment, we will announce them in the course forum.

 ## Citing sources

-If you use information from students outside your group or from online sources _including code snippets from Stack Overflow or AI generated_ or lecture notes, cite this at the start of each question. **You will receive a mark of 0 for the assignment (and possibly other consequences) if you are found copying from other sources without citation**.
+If you use information from students outside your group or from online sources _including code snippets from Stack Overflow or AI generated_ or lecture notes, cite this at the start of each question.
+**You will receive a mark of 0 for the assignment (and possibly other consequences) if you are found copying from other sources without citation**.